SMFTricks/Reseller/README.md

 - Logo URL

 ## Requirements
-* Reseller be installed on SMF 2.0.x
+* Reseller can be installed on SMF 2.0.x

 ## How to install
 * You can install Reseller through under Themes and Layout in your forum administration.